MrMartinM/webcon-import/TECHNICAL.md

 ### Adding New Workflows

 For different workflows, you can:
-- Update the "Mapping-Workflow" sheet in your Excel file with different workflow and form type GUIDs
+- Update the `Workflow` section in `Config.json` with different workflow and form type GUIDs
-- Update the "Mapping-Fields" sheet with the appropriate field GUIDs
+- Update rows 1-4 of the Data sheet with the appropriate field GUIDs and metadata (use SQL stored procedures to get mappings)
-- Update the Data sheet with the columns matching your Mapping-Fields sheet
+- Update the Data sheet columns to match your field mappings
-- Or create a new Excel file with all three sheets configured
+- Or create a new Excel file with the Data sheet configured

 ### Changing Workflow Configuration

-Update the "Mapping-Workflow" sheet in your Excel file:
+Update the `Workflow` section in `Config.json`:
 - Change `WorkflowGuid` to target a different workflow
 - Change `FormTypeGuid` to use a different form type
 - Modify `Path` or `Mode` if needed

 ### Changing Field Mappings

-Simply update the "Mapping-Fields" sheet in your Excel file:
+Update rows 1-4 of the Data sheet (use SQL stored procedures to get mappings):
+- **Row 1**: Update friendly names (add/remove columns) - *From SQL column headers*
+- **Row 2**: Update database/technical names - *From SQL stored procedure row 1*
+- **Row 3**: Update field GUIDs - *From SQL stored procedure row 2*
+- **Row 4**: Update ColumnType values - *From SQL stored procedure row 3*
-- Add new rows to map additional Excel columns to Webcon fields
+- Add new columns to map additional Excel columns to Webcon fields
-- Remove rows to exclude fields
+- Remove columns to exclude fields
-- Update GUIDs to change which Webcon fields receive the data

 ## Troubleshooting